YouTube Super Chat & Memberships Net Calculator

 Do I need exact rates for a useful estimate?

-No. Use your last quarter’s averages: platform 30%, refunds near your history, and your current tax withholding percent.
+Not necessarily.
+Use your last quarter’s averages: platform around 30%, refunds near your history, and your current tax withholding percent.
 Update the inputs as your data improves.

 Can I separate memberships by tier?